systemjs/systemjs/docs/errors.md

 SystemJS Error #3 occurs when you are not using import maps and attempt to load a module that doesn't have a URL associated with it.

 A "specifier" is the string name of a module.
 A specifier may be a URL (`/thing.js` or `https://unpkg.com/vue`) or a "bare specifier" (`vue`).
-This error occurs when a bare specifier is provided.
+Error #3 most commonly occurs when using bare specifiers.

 "Resolution" refers to converting a specifier into a URL.
 This happens in any of the following scenarios: